Shh25/Ansible-Devops/README.md

 >  * A nodejs web application [checkbox.io](https://github.com/chrisparnin/checkbox.io).
 >  * An "enterprise" Java system [iTrust](https://github.ncsu.edu/engr-csc326-staff/iTrust2-v4)

-:white_check_mark: Using a combination of mocha/pm2, create a test script that will start and stop the checkbox.io service on the server.
-A starting place might be [the App](https://github.com/CSC-DevOps/App/blob/master/test/simple.js) we used in the Pipelines workshop. <br>
+:white_check_mark: Using a combination of mocha/pm2, create a test script that will start and stop the checkbox.io service on the server. <br>

-:white_check_mark: Create a simple git hook or GitHub webhook to trigger a build when a push is made to the repo.   _You may use a forked/cloned version of the two systems._ Demonstrate a passing build for each job after a commit. <br>
+:white_check_mark: Create a simple git hook or GitHub webhook to trigger a build when a push is made to the repo.
+Demonstrate a passing build for each job after a commit. <br>

 ## Clone repository